 The Board of Directors is the Company's managing body.
 The members of the Board of Directors represent the Company with regard to third parties, at court and before other authorities.
 The Board of Directors shall develop and manage the work organisation of the Company.
-According to Section 150 of the Hpt. the employer's rights are exercised by the General Meeting in terms of the CEO.
-Within the framework of effective laws and resolutions adopted by the General Meeting, the Board of Directors shall be entitled to take any actions and make any decisions that do not form part of the exclusive powers of the General Meeting or the Supervisory Board.
+According to Section 150 of Act CCXXXVII of 2013 on credit institutions and financial enterprises (Hpt.) the employer's rights are exercised by the General Meeting in terms of the CEO.
+The Board of Directors has exclusive authority to decide on all matters that are within the exclusive authority of the Board of Directors by law, the Articles of Association, or the internal regulations of the Company adopted by the Board of Directors.